Sutter's Fort: Coloma Road

-The old Coloma Road opened in 1847, it ran from Sutter's Fort to the city of Coloma.
-Marshall traveled the road to tell of his gold find to Captain John A. Sutter.
+The old Coloma Road opened in 1847, running from Sutter's Fort to the city of Coloma.
+James Marshall traveled the road to tell of his gold find to John Sutter.
 During the 49ers gold rush thousands of miners traveled the road heading out to look for gold and claims.
-Coloma Road at Sutter's Fort is a California Historical Landmark No. 745.
-There are two other Coloma Road California Historical Landmarks: Coloma Road, Rescue California Historical Landmark, No. 748, in Coloma and California Historical Landmark No. 747 at Marshall Gold Discovery State Historic Park.
-California's first stage line, California Stage Company, traveled the road starting in 1849, the line was founded by James E. Birch.
+Coloma Road at Sutter's Fort is California Historical Landmark No. 745.
+There are two other California Historical Landmarks located on Coloma Road: California Historical Landmark No. 748, in Coloma and California Historical Landmark No. 747 at Marshall Gold Discovery State Historic Park.
+California's first stage line, California Stage Company, traveled the road starting in 1849.
+The line was founded by James E. Birch.